Anwan History, Family Crest & Coats of Arms

 In Norfolk the descendants of Guy l'Angevin, who was Lord of Bereford under Earl Eustace, continued till 1417.
 His grandson Sir Robert, "wrote himself sometimes de Massingham and sometimes de Thorpe, having lordships in these towns, and held seven fees, with those in Anmere, &c, about the year 1200 of the honour of Bologne."

 Early History of the Anwan family

-Another 189 words (14 lines of text) covering the years 1159 and 1273 are included under the topic Early Anwan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Anwan research.
+Another 95 words (7 lines of text) covering the years 1159 and 1273 are included under the topic Early Anwan History in all our PDF Extended History products and printed products wherever possible.

 Anwan Spelling Variations